shahriarsss/facial-recognition-authentication/readme.txt

 - Enhanced security with PBKDF2 password hashing (870,000 iterations with salt) on the Django server.
 - Seamless integration with WordPress login pages, adding an extra layer of security.
 - Simplified registration process for users to set up facial recognition and credentials.
+- New **Manage Account** section for users to change their password, update photo, or delete their account, secured with OTP and facial recognition.
+- Activation email sent during registration, with a 24-hour expiration period.
+- Each user can only register with a single email address.

 **Why Choose Our Plugin?**